 Students wishing to enroll in summer abroad courses with titles and/or descriptions similar to another course they have taken or intend to take should consult with their institution before enrolling to ascertain what credits they will receive and whether these courses overlap.

-You will be automatically enrolled in the courses you select on your program application.
-To change your course selections, please email your requests to firstname.lastname@example.org to the attention of Mallory Asp.
+You will be enrolled in the courses you select on your program application and will receive your course confirmation from Academic Services in the spring to your Tulane email.
+To change your course selections prior to receiving your course confirmation from Academic Services, please email firstname.lastname@example.org to the attention of Mallory Asp.

 Logging into Gibson

-If you are unable to locate these, you can reset your password by visiting https://password.tulane.edu/ using the alternate email you provided on your application.
-If you did not receive your log in information, you must contact Tech Support directly in order for them to reset your password, as they are the only ones that can do so.
+If you did not receive your log in information, you must contact Tech Support directly in order for them to reset your password.
 If you continue to have trouble logging in to http://gibson.tulane.edu, you can contact Technology Services directly by any of the four methods below:

 All examinations shall be given and graded anonymously.
 Each student and faculty member has a duty to ensure that the anonymity of the examination grading process is not breached.
 Prior to the announcement of grades, no student shall disclose to any faculty member information about himself or herself or about any other student which might compromise anonymity.

-The Director of the summer program shall be responsible for assigning an examination number to each student to assure anonymity.
-Faculty members may not have access to the number until after their grades have been submitted to the Director or to the Director of Academic Services at Tulane.
+The Dean of Academic Services shall be responsible for assigning an examination number to each student to assure anonymity.
+Faculty members may not have access to the number until after their grades have been submitted to the Director of Academic Services at Tulane.

 Faculty members are expected to be present in the building during the time that their examinations are being taken.
 However, if they cannot be present, they should be accessible by telephone for any inquiries relating to the examination.